PCfVW/AIIDE-Planning-Papers/README.md

 # AIIDE-Planning-Papers
-Links to AIIDE (Artificial Intelligence in Interactive Digital Entertainment) papers with "planning" in their title
+Links to AIIDE (Artificial Intelligence in Interactive Digital Entertainment) papers with "Planning" in their title

 ## AIIDE 2005
 > Edited by Michael Young and John Laird